-As always, let start with the caffeine options (which are thankfully in plenty!).
+As always, let’s start with the caffeine options (which are thankfully plentiful).
 I tried my hardest to pair down my coffee list for this post but still came out with five options that I simply cannot slim down any further.
-Matchstick Coffee (near Riley Park) is probably the best out of the offerings if you are looking for somewhere to get some work done on a laptop for a few hours.
+Matchstick Coffee (near Riley Park) is probably the best out of the offerings if you are looking for somewhere to get some work done on a laptop.
 Matchstick Coffee is also a small Vancouver chain that many of us locals are quite fond of.
-They also have excellent food.
-Trafiq Coffee is much more central in Main Street and is known for its delicious coffee but also the cakes and tarts that they produce.
+Trafiq Coffee is much more central on Main Street and is known for its delicious coffee but also for the cakes and tarts that they produce.
 Coco et Olive is a lovely delicately decorated spot.
 I love their coffee and their grilled cheese sandwiches!
-Forty Ninth Parallel Coffee Roasters is also a well known coffee shop in Vancouver and because they also are a home to great donuts, they get a double star.
+49th Parallel Coffee Roasters is also a well known coffee shop in Vancouver and because they also are home to great donuts, they get a double star.
 Once you are fully caffeinated, turn your attention to the wonderful shopping.

-Whatever your style, Main street has something for everyone.
-My two favourite vintage shops on Main street are Woo Vintage and Front and Company.
-Front and Company is not strictly a vintage shop and has a neighbour shop that contains lots of knick knacks.
-Their consignment section is quite large and its not hard to find a few things that you want to take home.
-8th and Main is personal favourite shop in this area.
-Carrying both mens and womens wear, this large shop carries sassy graphic tees, cozy Vancouver appropriate sweaters, and warm wooden socks.
+Whatever your style, Main Street has something for everyone.
+My two favourite vintage shops in the area are Woo Vintage and Front and Company.
+Their consignment sections are quite large and it’s not hard to find a few things that you want to take home.
+8th and Main is a personal favourite shop in this area.
+Carrying both men and women’s wear, this large shop carries sassy graphic tees, cozy Vancouver-appropriate sweaters, and warm woollen socks.
 Eugene Choo and Woo To See You are my other two favourite clothing shops in this area.

 If you are looking for something to take home with you (should you be visiting our lovely city from elsewhere) check out Giving Gifts.
 This shop offers exactly what you would expect: a wide range of small objects that make the perfect gift.
 Regional Assembly of Text is a funky stationary shop where you can write you own letter on their typewriter, choose some lovely cards, or send a postcard to loved ones elsewhere.
-Lion and Sun which carries uniques products including amazing wallets and purses (I am currently saving up for one!).
-Vancouver Special is a home shop that specializes in unique furniture however, they do carry smaller home items that are quite funky and colourful.
+Lion and Sun, which carries unique products, including amazing wallets and purses (I am currently saving up for one!).
+Vancouver Special is a home shop that specializes in distinctive furniture; however, they also carry smaller home items that are quite funky and colourful.

-Second on my list is 1910.
-I love this shop I almost didn’t share it here out of pure selfishness!
-It is one of my go to’s in the city to find beautiful gifts or that something special for home.
-Carrying home items like concrete light pendents, handmade pottery, and local honey, this shop should not be missed.
+Second on my list is Nineteen Ten.
+It is one of my go-to’s in the city to find beautiful gifts or that special something for my home.
+Carrying items like concrete light pendents, handmade pottery, and local honey; this shop is not be missed.

 By this point, I usually am looking for a light lunch or pick me up.
-Both the Juicery and Nectar Juice carry great juice options if that is more your style.
-MeeT on Main and the Arbor are the perfect lunch spots if you are Vegan or Vegetarian (have the artichoke sandwhich or a glass of lemonade at the Arbor).
+Nectar Juice carry great juice options if that is more your style.
+MeeT on Main and the Arbor are the perfect lunch spots if you are Vegan or Vegetarian (have the artichoke sandwich or a glass of lemonade at the Arbor).
 Organic Acres is a great little grocer that carries lots of snacks that are on the healthy side.
-East is East is open for both lunch and dinner and serves amazing Afghan cuisine (it also is one my favourite eating atmospheres in the city).
+East is East is open for both lunch and dinner and serves amazing Afghan cuisine (many nights you can also find live music here).
 Not quite feeling Afghan?
-Hawker's Delight Deli specializes in Singapore cuisine and serve some of the best noodles on Main.
-If want West Coast flavours, try the Fish Counter.
-I've had their bouillabaisse (a seafood soup with a tomato base) and fish tacos and both were excellent.
+Hawker's Delight Deli specializes in Singapore cuisine and serves some of the best noodles on Main.
+If you want West Coast flavours, try the Fish Counter.
+I love their bouillabaisse (a seafood soup with a tomato base) and fish tacos.
 Last on my list is Anh and Chi, which is a fantastic choice for either lunch or dinner.
-In my opinion, this is the best Vietnamese in the city.
-To get the full experience, try the Vietnamese Crepe or the fresh mango salad.
+This is the best Vietnamese in the city and to enjoy full experience, try the Vietnamese Crepe or the fresh mango salad.

 If you are looking for something a little more substantial (or for dinner), the Acorn is my favourite restaurant on Main.
-It is Vegetarian but I swear it has been satisfying for every non-vegetarian I have dragged there.
-Further towards the end of Main street is Fable Diner.
-Serving up classic diner food with a side of amazingly decadent milkshakes in a retro atmosphere, this place also does epic brunches.
+It is Vegetarian but I swear it has satisfied for every carnivore I have dragged there.
+Further towards the end of Main street is Fable Diner, serving up classic diner food with a side of amazingly decadent milkshakes in a retro atmosphere.

-If you are stop for a libation during your wonderings I would suggest Brassneck Brewery for a pint, the Shameful Tiki Room (if you like Tiki), or the Nomad Restaurant for a more classic cocktail.
-Slightly off Main street is 33 Acres Brewery which serves up my favourite beer in the city (33 Acres of Sunshine and 33 Acres of Darkness).
+If you are stopping for a libation during your wonderings, I would suggest Brassneck Brewery for a pint, the Shameful Tiki Room (if you like Tiki drinks), or the Nomad Restaurant for a classic cocktail.
+Slightly off Main Street is 33 Acres Brewery which serves up my favourite beer in the city (33 Acres of Sunshine).

 As always happy exploring!